finos/a11y-theme-builder/DEV_GUIDE.md

 ### Set Upstream Branch

 After cloning the repository, it's recommended to set the `dev` branch as the upstream branch for development.
-This is a common practice in many development workflows where all the development happens in the `dev` branch and then it's merged into the `main` branch when it's ready for production.

 Here's how you can do it: